 A similar analysis for June through August (Fig. 5) shows that increasing COaa, COea, COnaa, or COrubb can eliminate the majority of the bias in both the global mean and the IHG in summer.
 Increasing COrubb is more effective in summer than spring since boreal biomass burning emissions are larger in summer.
 In contrast to the spring results, increasing COtrbb in summer leads to greater bias in the IHG.
-This difference occurs because tropical biomass burning occurs primarily north of the equator in March and April but shifts to the southern hemisphere in June, July, and August.
+This difference occurs because tropical biomass burning occurs primarily north of the equator in March and April but shifts to the Southern Hemisphere in June, July, and August.

-While increases in COaa, COea, COnaa, and COrubb show similar slopes for IHG versus global mean bias, increasing COnaa reduces the correlation with observations, where as increasing the other sources yields a slight improvement in correlation (Fig. 4b, 5b).
-Increases in both COtrbb and CObio reduce the correlation with observations in summer, but the effect is also present for CObio in spring.
-We therefore exclude increases in COnaa and CObio in the rest of our study.
+We exclude increases in COnaa and CObio in the rest of our study.
+While increases in COaa, COea, COnaa, and COrubb show similar slopes for IHG vs. global mean bias, increasing COnaa reduces the correlation with observations, where as increasing the

-Figures 4 and 5 also show the impact of changing OH.
-The sensitivity of CO to changes in OH is location dependent, with higher sensitivity in regions without strong local CO sources (Holloway et al., 2000).
+- other sources yields a slight improvement in correlation (Figs. 4b and 5b).
+Increases in both COtrbb and CObio reduce the correlation with observations in summer, but the effect is also present for CObio in spring. - Figures 4 and 5 also show the impact of changing OH.
+The sensitivity of CO to thanges in OH is location dependent, with higher sensitivity in regions without strong local CO sources (Holloway et al., 2000).
 Reducing OH globally reduces both the IHG and global mean bias.
 However, reducing OH by 20% in the NH only yields a greater reduction in both biases as well as the greatest improvement in correlation.
 We refer to the simulation with the 20% decrease in NH OH as COonlyLowNHOH.